ImperialBower/pkcore/README.md

                       * There are few greater highs for me then deleting code after a refactoring.
 Deleting code is the highest calling of a programmer.
 Learn to treasure these moments.
 This is the way.
                         * Deleting Game.case_seven()
                     * REFACTORING: Introducing the analysis module
+                      * REFACTORING: Adding combinations_after() and  enumerate_after() to Pile.
+                      * REFACTORING: PlayOut.play_out_flop() Hands just needs a reference.
+                      * RF: Hands.realize_case_at_flop()
+                      * Three::from_str()
+                      * DEFECT ALERT: The Five stored in case is frequency rated for sorting so doesn't match a raw Five, even though they are the same hand.
+We need to strip those flags before storing them in case.